 ‘Boom!’
 Sonomans look to the skies for an answer following nocturnal noises

 People all over Sonoma County looked up at about 7:40 p.m. on Thursday, Nov.
 21, when a brief series of “booms” rolled across the valleys.
-But there was no glow in the sky, the stars were visible in the cloudless sky.
+But there was no glow in the sky, no jet, and the stars were visible so there were no clouds.
 Was it thunder?

 Or was it a meteor?

 It may be no coincidence that the sound corresponded to a large but infrequent meteor shower, known as the Unicorn (or Monocerotids, from the constellation of its visible origin), seen only every 25 years or so – and last reported in 1995.
 But meteors are usually silent apparitions, fleeting and ghostly.

 In social media groups, many people dialoged about the Thursday night noises.
 Descriptions of the noises ranged from “rumbles like thunder” to “like a limb fell on the house.”

 And it didn’t seem to be particularly localized, but strong throughout the Sonoma Valley, reported in Nextdoor neighborhoods from Temelec to Denmark Street.
 Similar social media networks reported the noises at about the same time in Healdsburg, while others on Facebook said it was heard in Sebastopol, Santa Rosa, Cloverdale, Petaluma, Napa and Marin.

 More than once on Facebook, a Patch article titled “Meteor the Size of a Car Hits Bay Area” was posted as an answer, despite its Oct.
 18, 2012 date.
 It describes a large meteor that was “seen and heard throughout the Bay Area,” complete with a photograph of the fireball.